Abdul Khader Nadakattin: Early life and education

-Abdul Khader Nadakattin was born in 1953 in Annigeri in Dharwad district in Karnataka as the only son of a wealthy farmer and had his formal education only up to the Standard X. He wanted to continue his studies but his father insisted that he discontinue his formal education and turn to agricultural activities.
+Abdul Khader Nadakattin was born in 1953 in the town of Annigeri, located in the Dharwad district in the state of Karnataka, India.
+Abdul was the only son of a wealthy farmer and had his formal education only up to the Standard X, he wanted to continue his studies but his father insisted that he discontinue his formal education and turn to agricultural activities.

 First innovation

 Nadakattin's first invention was a "Water Alarm" which he developed while still studying in school.
-He developed this device to help get up from bed early in the mornings.
-He used to sleep late into the morning.
-He tied a thin rope knotted to the end of the alarm key in a timepiece to a bottle of water in such way that after the ringing of the alarm water would fall on his face.
+He developed this device to help get up from bed early in the morning - he used to sleep late into the early hours of the morning.
+He tied a thin rope knotted to the end of the alarm key in a timepiece to a bottle of water in such a way that after the ringing of the alarm, water would fall on his face.